josefdeutsch/josefmobile/README.md

 # JosephMobile - Digital art is true.

 ## Project Overview
-Joseph is an Artproject consiting of two separete applications, josephMobile and josephTV.
+Joseph is an Artproject consiting of two applications, josephMobile and josephTV.
 Its goal is to provide my digital artworks to television.

 ## Why this Project?